kaihoffman/learn-guide-hasura/README.md

 ![Postgresql](https://drive.google.com/uc?id=1_hmQ-PWQ26mF3DbZ6GJsnfPZWloiu9hb)

 Once the cluster is running, we will need to download the KUBECONFIG so we can create a user for Hasura and the database.
 You can do this from the web UI, or using the CLI.
-The web UI has this option.
+The web UI has this option, shown below.
 Save it and set `kubectl` to use it - if this is your only cluster you can save the resulting file as `~/.kube/config`, or if you are running multiple clusters, [follow these instructions](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

 ![Kubeconfig download](https://civo-com-assets.ams3.digitaloceanspaces.com/content_images/526.blog.png?1578496421)